TEAM University Tashkent

 TEAM University is an entrepreneurial university in Tashkent, Uzbekistan.
 Founded in April 2020 by the decree of the Cabinet of Ministers number 241 from 18 April 2020 and granted a license by the State Inspection for Supervision of Quality in Education with number 0007.
 The university is the first entrepreneurial university in Uzbekistan and it is founded as a private, non-state owned institution.

-In 2020 TEAM launched the inaugural admission to its International Foundation Course (level 3 UK NQF), which was validated according to the recommendations of Quality Assurance Agency (QAA) on 29 July 2020.
-Additionally, TEAM is one of the few Universities in Uzbekistan that offers Winter start for its International Foundation Course.
+In 2020 TEAM launched the inaugural admission to its International Foundation Course (level 3 UK NQF), which was validated according to the recommendations of the Quality Assurance Agency (QAA) on 29 July 2020.
+Additionally, TEAM is one of the few Universities in Uzbekistan that offers a winter start for its International Foundation Course.

 From 2021 TEAM is planning admission to its degree level programmes (levels 4, 5, 6 UK NQF).

 Partner institution

 TEAM is partnering with London South Bank University (LSBU) in the UK to validate its programmes.
 LSBU was chosen as a partner of TEAM after a through consideration of other potential candidates from the UK, and has been selected for its support and outstanding record of entrepreneurial education for which it has been award a title of "Entrepreneurial University of the year" in 2016 by The Times and Sunday Times Good University Guide.